DaalBot/Docs/src/routes/docs/api/auth/+page.md

+---
+title: DaalBot API Key Transfer
+description: Understand what happens when you grant an application access to your DaalBot account
+---

 # DaalBot API Key Transfer
 If you are viewing this page, you have probably just been asked by a application to grant access to manage DaalBot.
 But what does that mean?
 This page will explain what happens when you grant access to a application, and what the application can do with that access.